stronnag/mwptools/docs/manual/docs/replay-tools.md

   ![slider](images/mwp-play-slider.png)
 * The replay may be single stepped, with the "slider" in focus,  using the "arrow" (⇦, ⇨) keys, and "paged" (jumped) using the "Page Up" / "Page Down") keys.
 * Closing the slider window terminates the replay.
+* The user can speed up the replay using the "Speed" dropdown.
 * If the log file contains multiple logs,  there will be a player menu so one can switch logs without having to re-parse the whole file.

 ![multilogs](https://github.com/user-attachments/assets/f30d9c45-4730-4e65-b6f0-7924bc1e3b98)